SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     <#function#>(<#argument#>)
     <#function#>(<#argument 1#>, <#argument 2#>, <#argument 3#>)

-The function portion of the function call expression can be any expression whose value is of a functional type (
+The *function* can be any expression whose value is of a functional type.

 A function call expression can include a :newTerm:`trailing closure` in the form of a closure expression immediately after the parenthesis.